New Plymouth Airport: History

+Terminal upgrade

 In 2017, a proposal for a $29 million airport terminal upgrade at New Plymouth Airport was given its final approval by the New Plymouth District Council.

-The airport's terminal building opened in 1967 and was designed to handle just 60,000 passengers per year.
+The airport's existing terminal building opened in 1967 and was designed to handle just 60,000 passengers per year.
 In 2016, 411,661 people flew in and out of New Plymouth making it the 9th busiest airport in the country.
 In an uncommon move, councillors approved the most expensive option for the redevelopment which included cultural aspects in the design and rejected plans for a cheaper, more functional building without any arguing.

 The new master plan proposed a major expansion of the terminal so it would have a floor area of 4092 square metres instead of the existing 1430 square metres.
-The terminal design featured separate arrival and departure gates, installing a larger mechanical baggage claim, a larger Air New Zealand lounge, more space for retail and the cafe, and the ability to create a passenger security area if required in the future.
+The design featured separate arrival and departure gates, installing a larger mechanical baggage claim, a larger Air New Zealand lounge, more space for retail and the cafe, and the ability to create a passenger security area if required in the future.
 The master plan also proposed a two-stage runway extension to better cater for larger ATR aircraft which are now regularly using the airport.
 The current runway length limits their operation under certain conditions so the proposal is for an initial extension to 1500m and then potentially to 1700m.

-New Plymouth Airport opened the new terminal building to its first flight on Tuesday 17 March 2020.
+The cultural narrative of the site was central to the terminal's design, with artist Rangi Kipa (Puketapu) taking a lead role in the construction which reflects the ancestral story of the Te Atiawa iwi (tribe) and helps reconnect it with its land (whenua).
+Kipa said the site of the airport was an important one to the iwi and it was important this was reflected: "We've been invisible on the landscape for long enough and we're not going to take it any more so our people have an aspiration to be not only prosperous but visible on the landscape again and that's just I suppose ground zero for us."
+New Plymouth Airport opened the new terminal building, named Te Hono, to its first flight on Tuesday 17 March 2020.

 The new terminal can cater for up to 650,000 people and includes a new retail space, a convenience grab and go offering, and the café/bar Airspresso.
 The modular design of the new building allows for expansion as passenger numbers increase year to year.
 As part of the works an airside viewing area has been created to the east of the new building which will enhance the customer experience by providing non-passengers the ability to see the airside view of the terminal building.

-In July 2021 New Plymouth Airport, designed by Beca Architects, was nominated for the Prix Versailles 2021 in the Airports category, other finalists been the upgrade to New York’s LaGuardia Airport, Berlin’s Brandenburg Airport, and international airports in Athens, Kazakhstan and the Philippines.
+In July 2021 New Plymouth Airport, designed by Beca Architects, was nominated for the Prix Versailles 2021 in the Airports category, other finalists been the upgrade to New York's LaGuardia Airport, Berlin Brandenburg Airport, and international airports in Athens, Kazakhstan and the Philippines.
 In December 2021 New Plymouth Airport Terminal has been awarded the World Special Prize for Exterior.